-In bringing fresh eyes and ears to the business of buying and selling houses, we often hear from traditional real estate agents about the incredible value they offer customers.
+In bringing fresh eyes and ears to the business of buying and selling houses, we often hear from traditional real estate agents about the incredible “value” they offer customers.

 Let’s walk through it.

 That $15,000 difference equates to $42 a month over the course of a 30-year mortgage.
-Tacking on a typical interest rate, that $15,000 turns into $27,000 over the life of the loan.
+Tacking on an average interest rate, that $15,000 turns into $27,000 over the life of the loan.
 That equals $75 per month with interest included.
 Ouch.

 Maybe a better question would be: how would you feel if you had to cut a $75 check to your real estate agent every month for the next thirty years?

 REX gives you cash back when you buy a home.
 Learn more.